-- 2.179 A further issue affecting how much real spare capacity there could be if scenario 2b is followed is the limited time period that the strategy will cover.
-The strategy will cover the short-term period to 2021.
-However, there is identified growth in the adopted Local Plan to 2026 and so any spare capacity identified should be considered "capacity headroom", at least until the implications of post 2021 growth are understood, to either 2026, or beyond to the end of the next Local Plan strategy period (when this period is confirmed).
-It would be irrational to dispose of or seek alternative use for notional spare grass pitch capacity during this strategy's time period to 2021 when all of this capacity and possibly additional capacity may be required in the longer term. - 2.180 In order to ensure that the 3G scenario 2b is deliverable and accurately reflects demand "on the ground" it is recommended that the provision of additional 3G pitches is made in a managed and phased way which will also, in turn, help to ensure that they are deliverable and do not overprovide additional capacity (and replacement capacity for sand based AGP use) too soon during the strategy period.
+- 2.179 A further issue affecting how much real spare capacity there could be if scenario 2b is followed is the time period that the strategy will cover and the pace of delivery and take-up of use of new 3G pitches.
+The assessment analysis covers the period to 2026 and any spare capacity identified should be considered "capacity headroom" or a strategic reserve in order to ensure that sufficient capacity exists for play over the time when 3G pitches are introduced and to allow for flexibility in changes to demand which can sometimes only become apparent on a season-by-season basis (despite best efforts to project demand forward).
+It would be irrational to dispose of or seek alternative use for notional spare grass pitch capacity during the period to 2026 when all of this capacity and possibly additional capacity may be required in the longer term. - 2.180 In order to ensure that the 3G scenario 2b is deliverable and accurately reflects demand "on the ground" it is recommended that the provision of additional 3G pitches is made in a managed and phased way which will also, in turn, help to ensure that they are deliverable and do not overprovide additional capacity (and replacement capacity for sand based AGP use) too soon during the strategy period.
 Should demand not be forthcoming from anticipated calculations in this assessment, it also allows delivery to be adjusted accordingly.